flamit/visual-novel-game/README.md

 # visual-novel-template

 This is a visual novel template with a basic game engine.
+Create your own story with branching pathlines, or just tell a simple story.
+Add backgrounds, character profiles and write engrossing dialogue.
+Let your imagination run wild!

 Deploy the html file to see the game!